TypeFox/antlr4-grammar/README.md

 - [x] migrate lexer, including modes
 - [x] migrate parser, including ambiguity resolution
+- [ ] implement scoping correctly, instead of hacking the document builder
 - [ ] scanning all `pom.xml` within the `antlr4-grammars` repo (246/~300)
 - [ ] covering 100% of all `antlr4-grammars` (215/246)... so that the Langium grammar for ANTLR4 accepts ANTLR4 inputs
 - [ ] transpile 100% of grammars to recognize all examples in each grammar's `examples` folder
+- [ ] add validators as needed

 ## Getting started